tna76874/hdhweg-ubuntu/README.md

 ## Updates and maintenance

 With this setup two cronjobs will be installed.
 One gets triggered 10 minutes after every startup and updates the git-repository containing the playbooks.
-The second runs the `main.yml` playbook 15 minutes after every startup and all packages gets updated.
+The second runs the `main.yml` playbook 15 minutes after every startup.
 Please check the content of [main.yml](roles/custom/tasks/main.yml) carefully and disable automatic pulls (described above) if you do not want this role to be kept up to date with this repository. **Disabling automatic pulls is recommended if you have experience with linux systems!**  In any case, every other role except `main.yml` have to be triggered manually.
 To pull and install the latest software of this repository you have just to type in the terminal and confirm with your password:

 ```bash
 update
 ```

 The update process for the bigger software bundle gets tiggered with `bigupdate`.
-Please note, that already installed software gets updated automatically in any case (by `main.yml`). **15 Minutes after the system starts up installed software gets downloaded and updated.
-Sometimes this can be quite much traffic, so ensure to have a suitable internet connection.**

->**TL;DR**  --> You don't have to do anything to keep your system safe.
-Install new software simply by typing `update` or `bigupdate` in a terminal and ensure a suitable internet connection.
+>**TL;DR**  --> Follow the ubuntu pop-ups to upgrade your system or type `update` in command line to trigger a system upgrade including latest update of this repo manually.